dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 excerpt: ""
 ---

-i have a unique understanding of philosophy, but most of the stuff i think might be novel turns out to be naïveté and partially original if i'm lucky. my own path of understanding has been slow and grueling, since i pieced together my own understanding, always with the
+I have a unique understanding of philosophy, but most of the stuff I think might be novel turns out to be naïveté and partially original if i'm lucky. my own path of understanding has been slow and grueling, since i pieced together my own understanding, always with the